Thinking About Using Diatomaceous Earth for Bed Bugs?

 Why a Bed Bug Dog Is a Smarter First Step

-With a pest that hides as well as bed bugs, the most important question is not “What product should I buy?” but “Where are they actually hiding?”
+With a pest that hides as well as bed bugs, the key question is not “What product should I buy?” but “Where are they actually hiding?”

 A trained bed bug detection dog can: